Skip to main content

 Critical probe note

 VideoToolbox fails with error -12908 if you probe it with a synthetic lavfi frame without -allow_sw 1 and -vf format=yuv420p.
-Alchemist 0.3.0 includes that fix in hardware detection automatically.
+Current Alchemist releases include that fix in hardware detection automatically.

 If you want to verify the probe manually, use this exact command: